 Compassionate Care for Hurting Smiles

 Is your smile in pain?
 Perhaps an accident has left you with a broken or knocked-out tooth.
 Or maybe you’ve found yourself with a severe toothache.
 If so, you need to get urgent dental care right away to relieve your pain and restore your pearly whites.
 If you or a loved one is experiencing a dental emergency, you can rely on Dr. Joshua Holcomb for the support you need.
-He has a true passion for providing compassionate care for hurting smiles and provides a wide range of services to address nearly every oral health issue.
+He has a true passion for providing gentle care for hurting smiles and provides a wide range of services to address nearly every oral health issue.
 Call us today to get scheduled!

 Typically, there are two types of dental emergencies.
 Some are brought about suddenly by an injury, while others develop over a prolonged period of poor oral hygiene.
 Whatever the case, there are a few things you can do to manage your symptoms.
 After you’ve given us a call, use these practical tips until you can reach our office.